Breast Augmentation Surgery Cape Cod, Massachusetts

 What are the different types of Breast Implants?

 Breast Implant surgery is a highly customizable procedure as there are four key aspects that a patient must consider when deciding on the most suitable type of implants including:

 These four factors will significantly impact the results of your procedure so it is important to research the various implant options and spend time considering your ideal result.
 The size of the implant most suitable for your body can be advised during your consultation, as well as what shape and projection would likely look best.
 For additional information on Breast Implants, you can view our blog on Breast Implants Explained.

-Although some patients feel confident in the type of implant they desire, it is still important to contact a Board-Certified Plastic Surgeon for a consultation so that you can discuss your options and gain expert advice and information on the benefits of each implant type and the associated risks.
+Although some patients feel confident in the type of implant they desire, it is still important to contact a Board-Certified Plastic Surgeon who has extensive experience for a consultation so that you can discuss your options and gain expert advice and information on the benefits of each implant type and the associated risks.

 Should I have a Breast Lift and Augmentation?

 Many patients have concerns over both small and sagging or low positioned breasts.
 In these cases, patients tend to opt for a Breast Augmentation as well as a Breast Lift procedure so both these concerns can be addressed in one surgery.
 During your consultation, Dr. Markarian can help to advise on your suitability to undergo both procedures and provide you with additional information on what undergoing a Breast Lift alongside a Breast Augmentation involves.